-- ► Re-pressurise the system. - Pull the lever [1] down to start the filling process. - The pressure indicator on the pressure display will start to move towards the green bar. - ▶ When the pressure indicator reaches the middle of the green bar [2] and the pressure is between 1 and 1.5 bar - Release the lever [1] to stop the filling process. - ► Top up the system pressure, if as a result of the air bleeding the pressure drops off.
+- ► Re-pressurise the system. - Pull the lever [1] down to start the filling process. - ► When the pressure, shown on the display, reaches between the 1 and 1.5 bar, - Release the lever [1] to stop the filling process. - ► Top up the system pressure, if as a result of the air bleeding the pressure drops off.

-If the indicator is on the right hand side red pressure zone as a result of over filling:
+If the display reads more than 1.5 bar as a result of over filling:

-► Bleed one radiator until the pressure indicator returns to the green bar.
+Bleed one radiator until the pressure, shown on the display, returns to between 1 and 1.5 bar.